In this tutorial, I show you how to make wood resin beach art that converts to a DIY folding wall desk.

 First, my daughter often visits me in my office to do homework or draw on my whiteboard and there is no desk space for her.

-Second, my office needs a bit of sprucing up with wall art.
-Since I love the ocean, a bit of resin beach art seemed fitting.
+Second, my office needs a bit of sprucing up with wood resin beach art.
+Since I love the ocean, a bit of ocean art seemed fitting.

 Additionally, I want to try different resin art techniques I’ve seen in various projects to create a realistic oceanscape or beach scene.